ValerieRosen/fend-arcade-game-project/README.md

 # FEND Arcade Game

-This game is a simple game that is made with object oriented JavaScript.
+This game is a take on the classic Frogger arcade game that is made with object oriented JavaScript.

 ## Dependencies